A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 library(bgms) # load the bgms package

-# load the data
+# run the model

 <- bgm(dataset, edge_prior = "Stochastic-Block") fit

-Now, first we check the estimated cluster allocation vector.
+Now, first we check the estimated (posterior) cluster allocation vector.
 The output is a vector whose length equals the number of variables (columns) in the dataset.
 To examine this, we can inspect the allocations vector in the fit object, where the results of our analysis are stored.

 "allocations"]] fit[[